Clean technology: Germany

+List of Clean Tech hubs

+The following is a 2021 ranking of clean technology ecosystems.

 United Nations: Sustainable Development Goals

 The United Nations has set goals for the 2030 Agenda for Sustainable Development, which is called "Sustainable Development Goals" composed of 17 goals and 232 indicators total.
 These goals are designed to build a sustainable future and to implement in the countries (member states) in the UN.
 Many parts of the 17 goals are related to the usage of clean technology since it is eventually an essential part of designing a sustainable future in various areas such as land, cities, industries, climate, etc.